AnishKhadka862/AnishKhadka862/README.md

 ## Hi there 👋

-I'm Anish Khadka, a budding software engineer from San Lorenzo, CA. I specialize in C++, Python, JavaScript, and I'm passionate about software engineering, web development, cloud computing, and data science.
+I'm Anish Khadka, a rising senior at San Francisco State University.
+I specialize in C++, Python, JavaScript, and I'm passionate about software engineering, web development, cloud computing, and data science.

 **I love working with**